-What sort of thing will I be able to do?
+What sort of things will you be able to do?

-With two ponds we think we’ve got number 35 covered; ‘Discover what’s in a pond’ and with robins in the Walled Garden, jays flying near the Drive and buzzards wheeling overhead we’re pretty sure you’ll be able to tick off number 44 too; ‘Go birdwatching.’
+With two ponds we think we’ve got number 35 covered; ‘Discover what’s in a pond,’ and with robins in the Walled Kitchen Garden, jays flying near the Drive and buzzards wheeling overhead we’re pretty sure you’ll be able to tick off number 44 too; ‘Go birdwatching.’

-Quite simply, May half-term is one of the best times to find lots of colour in the garden.
-You’ll be able to use all the coloured pencils and pens when drawing the pink, orange, cream and red rhododendrons, along with the yellow, purple and orange ones for the plants by the stream.
+May half term is one of the best times to find lots of colour in the garden so you’ll be able to use all the coloured pencils and pens if the pink, orange, yellow and red plants inspire you.

 Then of course there’s the different shades of green for the trees and don’t forget the sparking blue of the sea on a sunny day.

 May half term adventures are running from Sunday 27 May to Sunday 3 June (closed Friday and Saturday) from 10.30-5.00.